 (1) Upon request, provide the following within five days to any adoptive parent who resides in Ohio:

-(c) The JFS 01052 "Credentials for Providers of PASSS Funded Therapeutic Services and Memorandum of Understanding" (rev. 1/2014).
+(c) The JFS 01052 "Credentials of Professional Providers of PASSS Funded Therapeutic Services and Memorandum of Understanding" (rev. 4/2019).

 (e) The JFS 01681 "Applicant Financial Statement" (rev. 10/2000).

-(2) Within fifteen days of the date stamped by the PCSA indicating receipt of the JFS 01050, JFS 01051, if applicable, and JFS 01052, return to an applicant any application that does not contain the required documentation as outlined in rule 5101:2-44-13.1 "Eligibility and application process for the post adoption special services subsidy" of the Administrative Code.
+(2) Within fifteen days of the date stamped by the PCSA indicating receipt of the JFS 01050, JFS 01051, if applicable, and JFS 01052, return to an applicant any application that does not contain the required documentation as outlined in rule 5101:2-44-13.1 of the Administrative Code.

 (3) Process all completed JFS 01050s.